 All shareholders are entitled to approach the committee with suggestions for board members.
-Such suggestions are to be addressed to the committee's Chairman.

-The committee's proposals, the report on the committee's work prior to the 2010 AGM, and supplementary information on the proposed members of the board will be published in connection with the notice convening the 2010 AGM, and will be presented at the meeting.
+The committee's proposals, the report on the committee's work prior to the 2011 AGM, and supplementary information on the proposed members of the board will be published in connection with the notice convening the 2011 AGM, and will be presented at the meeting.